CodeQueen-AI/Python-Coding-Journey/README.md

 # 📂 Topics Covered
 🔹 Step 01: Hello World 👋

-🔹 Step 02: Variables 🚀
+🔹 Step 02: Variables 🚀 A variable is a named storage that holds a value in memory

 🔹 Step 03: Data Types 🏷️